 Branching bonds of glycogen are essential for effective storage.
 In Cori's disease, these bonds cannot be broken due to a deficiency in the debranching enzyme.

-In this disorder, patients have an inability to convert branched glycogen polmers to glucose.
+In this disorder, patients have an inability to convert branched glycogen polymers to glucose.
 Because limit dextrin is a remaining polymer produced after hydrolysis of glycogen, patients develop limit dextrin accumulation in their cytosol.

 While there is glycogenolysis ability in Cori's disease, it is limited due to the inability to breakdown branched glycogen molecules.
 This limitation in the body's ability to acutely mobilize glucose stores can result in transient hypoglycemia.